codejq/saudi-tax-qr-generator/README.md

 ### Visit the repo here https://github.com/codejq/saudi-tax-qr-generator/

+A PHP version is avilable from Hani Elazoul [PHP E-Invoice](https://github.com/hanielamir/E-Invoice)

 ### To check that you are generating a valid QR code use one of the following Apps

 [E-Invoice QR Reader by CSERP](https://play.google.com/store/apps/details?id=com.cserp.csinvoice)